vsariola/shader-holiday-card/README.md

 near the middle and to work better on the edges.
 Thus, effects with darkness in the middle (tunnels, starfields) seem to work the best.

-Examples of animations I've made over the years (use mouse to see how the animation looks as a barrier-grid animation):
+Examples of animations I've made over the years.
+In ShaderToy, use mouse to see how the animation looks as a barrier-grid animation:

 | Year | Effect | Source                          | Shadertoy prototype                                                                                    |
 |------|--------|---------------------------------|--------------------------------------------------------------------------------------------------------|